Apply for Federal and State Grants

 Higher Education Legislative Plan (HELP)

 The HELP Grant is offered by the state of Mississippi through the Mississippi Office of Student Financial Aid for students who are residents of Mississippi with a 2.5 high school GPA and ACT score of 20 or above.
-Students must demonstrate financial need by completing the Free Application for Federal Student Aid (FAFSA) by March 31 of each year.
-Students may apply after January 1 each year.
-More resources and advice for MS students available at www.mywayms.org.
+Students must demonstrate financial need by completing the Free Application for Federal Student Aid (FAFSA) each year.
+Students may apply at Mississippi Office of Student Aid www.msfinancialaid.org after October 1 each year.
+The deadline for applying for the HELP grant is March 31 each year.